mitmedialab/OpenCyberDance/js/interface-spec.md

   - Legend: parts, e.g. "Hand", etc.
 - Graph: scrollable views

-- Graph Visualizer for Delays/Energy/Shifting Relations
+- Graph Visualizer for Energy and Delays
-  - Currently not applying to the sidebar graph
+  - Energy and delays applies to timing, so they affect the x (time) scale, unlike others which affect the y scale.

 ## Visualization